 The castle has seen a number of events highly significant in the history of the city.
 In 1294, the castle was the scene of the abdication of Pope Celestine V. At least in Dante's version of the afterlife, Celestine resides in Hell.
 The Divine Comedy places him just past the gates of Hell among the Opportunists—(in John Ciardi's translation)—"...the nearly soulless whose lives concluded neither blame nor praise...[and in reference to Celestine]...I recognized the shadow of that soul who, in his cowardice, made the Grand Denial...".
 (To play the Pope's advocate, I remind you that Dante was really upset at the fact that Celestine, by quitting, left the door open to the subsequent Pope, Boniface VIII, corrupt and, in Dante's view, responsible for much of the evils that then befell Dante's city of Florence.)

 Here, too, in 1486, the infamous Baron's Plot against the king was brought to a conclusion with the arrest of the conspirators.
 Also, in the 1300s, during the great flowering of Italian medieval literature, King Robert of Anjou received such eminent poets as Petrarch and Boccaccio.
 Inside the castle is a vast courtyard, a 14th century portico, and the elegant facade of the Palatina Chapel.
 Although Giotto and his pupils did the original frescoes inside the chapel, very little of their work remains today.
 Much of the sculpture seen on the grounds is from the Aragonese period (the mid-1400s) and is the work of disciples of Donatello.

-has laid bare the structures that were on
+archaeology has laid bare the structures that were on

-before the Angevins moved in to build their
+the site before the Angevins moved in to build their

-(1) the foundations of a Franciscan convent that was
+castle: (1) the foundations of a Franciscan convent that

 new convent that still stands, the Church of Santa Maria La Nova);